Mortal/csaudk-submitj/README.md

 Step-by-step guide for IntelliJ
 ------------------
 1. Install IntelliJ and Java by following this [guide](https://magnus-madsen.github.io/course-intprog/technical-help.html).
 If you already have IntelliJ installed skip this step.
 1. Create a new project in IntelliJ.
-Untick the `add sample code` option.
+Untick the `Add sample code` option.
 ![](pictures/20260921_14h17m49s_grim.png)
 1. Find the task you want to solve.
 For this demo we solve the `maxdelsum` problem.
 Note the task id which for this task is `maxdelsum-2`.
 We will need this later.
 ![](pictures/20260921_14h44m03s_grim.png)